Gexkill/sweng2/TP/src/index.md

 **Improve**
 **Insert every word in glosary**
 **[Gilles : I think we have to write this document like if another team had to use this to perform the test.
-So instead of saying "we create stubs, ..." we should maybe write thing like "stub should be created"]**
+So instead of saying "we create stubs, ..." we should maybe write thing like "stub should be created"] [claudio: I used "we will" as we have done in the previous documents]**